dcoates83/Azure-Sky-Ragdolls/pages/purchasing.md

      litters.
      <span class="underline">Once chosen, that kitten is now reserved.</span>
-     As soon as Depositor picks or passes on a specific kitten, the next person in line then makes thier pick or pass and so on.
+     As soon as Depositor picks or passes on a specific kitten, the next person in line then makes their pick or pass and so on.
 This is the only fair way to do it.
     </p>
    </div>
    <div class="deposit-contract-info">
     <h2>
-     A agreement will be written up for the buyers protection.
+     A Sales Agreement will be written up for the buyers protection.
     </h2>
    </div>
-   <h4>Deposits are Non-Refundable: With these exceptions</h4>
+   <h4>Deposits are Non-Refundable with these exceptions:</h4>
    <p>
     After the deposit has been paid, but before the Buyer has picked up their kitten: